 First, start by downloading Plastic SCM from the Plastic SCM website and following the instructions from the installation wizard.

-Next, you will be prompted to launch with the type of workflow you prefer.
-Plastic SCM is a version control system that’s optimized for game development and 3D projects.
+Once complete, you will be prompted to launch the type of workflow you prefer.
 In order to minimize conflicts between artists and programmers as they collaborate, Plastic provides separate GUIs to facilitate two different workflows within the same repo.

-We designed Plastic for developers for programmers and the Gluon workspace for artists.
+We designed the Plastic option for programmers and the Gluon interface for artists.

 For the on-disk path, make sure to select the directory that currently contains the files for your project.